 Musicarta's Pyramids Variations is wholly built on the Basic

 Music-making Position.
 Click through to the Pyramids home page (navbar

 tab) and explore the quite mind-boggling potential of this simple

 The syncopation (off-the-beat hand patterning) is a challenge.
 If you watch-and-listen and try hard enough and often enough, you'll get it.
 If you're looking for a more methodical approach to keyboard rhythm skills, Musicarta Beat and Rhythm Workbook might be what you're looking for.

-Popular music has a strong rhythmic component – and the modern-styles keyboard player needs well-developed beat and rhythm skills just as much as any other instrumentalist.
+Most popular music has a strong rhythmic component – and the modern-styles keyboard player needs well-developed beat and rhythm skills just to compete.

 Give the Snake Dance Syncopation Challenge a visit, too!

 Playing only on the white keys with a chord other than C as your home chord means you're playing in a MODE.
 This little study is in the Aeolian ("A-O-lian") minor -- home chord A minor in just-the-white-keys.
 Modes are the old, pre-classical system of keys, but they're still generating lots of groovy popular music.
 Learn about modes with the Musicarta Modes Workbook - if you're not into theory, it's stack-full of riffs!